Skip to main content

 • Automatically expired after 30 days of inactivity.

-• Supported by our locator and assertion agents only.
+• Supported by our locator and assertion agents currently.

 Momentic automatically chooses the most relevant traces to keep in memory, preventing memory size from growing indefinitely.